-Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions
+Calathea crocata (Eternal Flame Plant) Indoor Care; Watering, Pruning, Propagation, Problems

-Calathea crocata (Eternal Flame Plant) prefers bright indirect light with some sunlight, warm and humid conditions and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Calathea crocata (Eternal Flame Plant) thrives in bright indirect light with some sunlight, warm and humid conditions. and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

-Calathea crocata also called Saffron-coloured Calathea is one of the unique, popular Calathea varieties which has quite colorful foliage and a display of erect orange-red flowers.
+Calathea crocata also called Saffron-coloured Calathea a unique, Calathea variety which has quite colorful foliage and a display of erect orange-red flowers.

 The common name, 'Eternal Flame', is in reference to the spectacular, long-lasting blooms that it produces in summer.
-The blooms can last for 2 to 3 months and places it among the best flowering plants for the home or office space.
+The blooms can last for 2-3 months, placing it among favorite flowering plants for the home or office space.

 Saffron-coloured Calathea bears magnificent, slightly wrinkled, metallic, dark-green leaves with purple to brown tones on the undersides.
-It is among the popular purple-leafed plants for indoor growing.
+It is among purple-leafed plants that will add a splash of color among the greenery.

 Calathea crocata, Eternal Flame Plant